 View Larger Map

-Special thank you to Nancy Sartain of Visit Wayne County Tourism for our visit to this fine attraction.
+Special thank you to Visit Wayne County Tourism for hosting our stay.
 Opinions remain mine and mine alone (as always).

 Don’t miss a moment.
 Subscribe to little Indiana and receive instant updates to stay on top of everything “little.”